Alaska on a Budget: How to Explore Without Breaking the Bank

 Seward Highway: One of America's most scenic drives—completely free

-Denali Park Road (Mile 0–15): You can drive this section yourself without paying for a bus tour
+Denali Park Road (Mile 0–15): Drive yourself without paying for a bus tour

 Hatcher Pass: Stunning mountain drive with old mining history